hendersonelizabeth565-sys/CT-TALK/README.md

 ⚠️ **IMPORTANT DISCLAIMER: This project is for educational purposes only!** ⚠️

 This is a demonstration project to learn about web development, Node.js, APIs, and user interface design.
-It is NOT intended for any malicious use, including but not limited to phishing, scamming, or any unauthorized access to accounts.
+It is NOT intended for any malicious use.

 ## Features